tosdr/tosback-versions/Marco Polo/Privacy Policy.md

 Privacy Policy
 ==============

-This privacy policy ("Policy") sets out how we, Joya Communications Inc. ("Joya"), makers of the Marco Polo®video sharing app (the “Marco Polo App”) and Marco Polo Channels app (the “Channels App,” and together with the Marco Polo App, the “Apps,” use and protect the personal information of people who use the Apps or who visit Marco Polo websites such as www.marcopolo.me (the “Marco Polo Website”).
+This privacy policy ("Policy") sets out how we, Joya Communications Inc. ("Joya"), makers of the Marco Polo® video sharing app (the “Marco Polo App”) and Marco Polo Channels app (the “Channels App,” and together with the Marco Polo App, the “Apps,” use and protect the personal information of people who use the Apps or who visit Marco Polo websites such as www.marcopolo.me (the “Marco Polo Website”).
 We will refer to the Marco Polo App, Channels App, and Marco Polo Website collectively as the "Service" or “Marco Polo.”

 ### [](#privacy-principles)Privacy Principles